 - What is screen resolution

 - How to change screen resolution in Windows 10 easily

-- Bonus tip: How to enhance your experience with your screen?
+- Bonus tip: How to fix screen resolution issues

 You can follow these easy steps:

-- Right-click your desktop, then select Display settings.
+- Right-click on the empty area of your desktop, then select Display settings.

-- After you select a different resolution, you’ll be prompted to decide within 15 seconds whether you want to keep the change to the screen resolution.
+- You may be prompted to decide within 15 seconds whether you want to keep the change to your screen resolution.

-At this 15-second interval, you may go to your desktop or just browse a website to see if the current resolution suits your preferences.
-If it does, you can click Keep changes; if not, click Revert, then select another resolution.
+At this 15-second interval, you can go to your desktop or browse a website to check if the selected resolution suits your preference.
+If it does, click Keep changes; if not, click Revert, then select another resolution.

 There are two ways to update your drivers: manually and automatically.

-Update your drivers manually — You can update your driver manually by going to the hardware manufacturer’s website, and searching for the latest driver.
+Update your graphics card and monitor drivers manually — You can update your driver manually by going to the hardware manufacturer’s website and searching for the latest driver.
 But if you take this approach, be sure to choose the driver that’s compatible with the exact model number of your hardware, and your version of Windows.